-Research performance at CSU is measured using a range of national and institutional assessments.
+Research performance at Charles Sturt University is measured using a range of national and institutional assessments.

 The data to inform these programs include research income, research outputs, student statistics.
-The data is sourced from a range of CSU systems and databases, including the CSU Research Output (CRO) repository and the MyResearch database.
+The data is sourced from a range of Charles Sturt University systems and databases, including the Charles Sturt University Research Output (CRO) repository and the MyResearch database.

 The external assessments include: